vanga/elasticsearch-stats-to-cloudwatch/README.md

 # elasticsearch-stats-to-cloudwatch
-Send elasticsearch node stats(from marvel) to AWS Cloudwatch
+Python script to send elasticsearch node stats(from marvel) to AWS Cloudwatch

-To Run on EC2 with an IAM role
+To run on EC2 with an IAM role

 Sends only Heap usage atm